pkp/pkp-docs/admin-guide/en/deploy-sandbox.md

 To enable the sandbox mode for an installation, edit `config.inc.php` and find the `sandbox` setting in the `[general]` section.
 Setting it to `On` will have following impacts:

  - The email `default` driver will be set to `log`.
 As a result, all emails will be routed to the server's error log and no emails will be delivered.
  - Scheduled tasks that run at regular intervals to send out reminder emails, deposit data with third-party services, and perform other tasks will be disabled.
-This will also disable schedule task execution via `Acron` plugin.
  - Job execution will be disabled.
 However, jobs will continue to be dispatched to the queue as usual.
  - `Crossref` and `Datacite` deposits will be disabled.
  - The application will not have any interaction with the ORCID service.